Introduction to body casting

 Course Code: VU105

 What is the course about?

-In this course you will be instructed in how to make plaster bandage and alginate casts of faces, heads and body parts including hands and feet.
+In this course you will be instructed in how to make plaster bandage and alginate casts of hands and feet.
 The moulds you make will then be used to create finished plaster casts.
 We will also look at contemporary artists and their use of body casts in their work.